-CONCERNING RESTRICTIONS ON COVERAGE FOR USE OF A PERSONAL AUTOMOBILE OR AS AN ADDITIONAL UNNAMED DRIVER ON A RESTAURANT COMMERCIAL AUTOMOBILE POLICY FOR FOOD DELIVERY DURING PENDENCY OF ANY PUBLIC HEALTH ORDERS RELATED TO COVID-19 THAT IMPACT RESTAURANT SERVICES
+~~CONCERNING RESTRICTIONS ON COVERAGE FOR USE OF A PERSONAL AUTOMOBILE OR AS AN ADDITIONAL UNNAMED DRIVER ON A RESTAURANT COMMERCIAL AUTOMOBILE POLICY FOR FOOD DELIVERY DURING PENDENCY OF ANY PUBLIC HEALTH ORDERS RELATED TO COVID-19 THAT IMPACT RESTAURANT SERVICES~~

-Section 1 Authority
+- ~~Section 1 Authority~~

-Section 2 Scope and Purpose
+- ~~Section 2 Scope and Purpose~~

-Section 3 Applicability
+- ~~Section 3 Applicability~~

-Section 4 Removing Restrictions on Coverage for Use of a Personal Automobile or as an additional unnamed driver on a Restaurant commercial auto policy for Food Delivery
+- ~~Section 4 Removing Restrictions on Coverage for Use of a Personal Automobile or as an additional unnamed driver on a Restaurant commercial auto policy for Food Delivery~~

-Section 5 Severability

-Section 6 Enforcement
+- ~~Section 5 Severability~~

+- ~~Section 6 Enforcement~~

-Section 7 Effective Date
+- ~~Section 7 Effective Date~~

-Section 8 History
+- ~~Section 8 History~~

-Section 1 Authority
+~~Section 1 Authority~~

-This emergency regulation is promulgated and adopted by the Commissioner of Insurance under the authority of §§ 10-1-108(7), 10-1-109, 10-4-601.5, C.R.S.
+~~This emergency regulation is promulgated and adopted by the Commissioner of Insurance under the authority of §§ 10-1-108(7), 10-1-109, 10-4-601.5, C.R.S.~~

-Section 2 Scope and Purpose
+~~Section 2 Scope and Purpose~~

-The purpose of this emergency regulation is to ensure restaurant employees are able to continue to work by using their own insured personal automobiles for commercial food delivery during the current COVID-19 emergency and through the period of time in which Public Health Order 20-36, or any subsequent order that restricts or limits restaurant occupancy and in-person dining, or on-premise consumption, is in effect.
+~~The purpose of this emergency regulation is to ensure restaurant employees are able to continue to work by using their own insured personal automobiles for commercial food delivery during the current COVID-19 emergency and through the period of time in which Public Health Order 20-36, or any subsequent order that restricts or limits restaurant occupancy and in-person dining, or on-premise consumption, is in effect.~~

-The Division of Insurance ("Division") finds, pursuant to § 24-4-103(6)(a), C.R.S., that immediate adoption of this regulation is imperatively necessary for the preservation of public health, safety, or welfare.
-Pursuant to Executive Order D 2020 234, which is subject to extension by further executive order, Colorado remains under a disaster state of emergency due to the presence of COVID-19.
-Due to the unprecedented and extraordinary impact of the COVID-19 emergency, the Colorado Department of Public Health and Environment has issued multiple public health orders, including Public Health Order 20-36, to reduce the exposure of individuals to COVID-19 and to protect the health and welfare of the public.
+~~The Division of Insurance ("Division") finds, pursuant to § 24-4-103(6)(a), C.R.S., that immediate adoption of this regulation is imperatively necessary for the preservation of public health, safety, or welfare.
+This emergency regulation replaces Colorado Emergency Regulation 20-E-15, which became effective on November 19, 2020, in its entirety.~~

+~~Pursuant to Executive Order D 2021-063, which is subject to extension by further executive order, Colorado remains under a disaster state of emergency due to the presence of COVID-19.
+Due to the unprecedented and extraordinary impact of the COVID-19 emergency, the Colorado Department of Public~~

+~~Health and Environment has issued multiple public health orders, including Public Health Order 20-36, which implements levels of restrictions for individuals, businesses, and activities to prevent the spread of COVID-19 further in Colorado.
 Under Public Health Order 20-36, restaurants remain encouraged to continue curbside pickup and delivery and must take certain measures regarding in-person services, or on-premise consumption.
-Further, restaurant occupancy may be limited or restricted as provided in Public Health Order 20-36, depending on the COVID-19 Dial.
-As a result, the Division anticipates that restaurants will continue to rely upon employees who typically do not deliver food to temporarily provide food delivery services using their own insured personal automobiles or have unnamed drivers drive commercial vehicles.
+Further, restaurant occupancy may be limited or restricted as provided in Public Health Order 20-36.
+The restaurant industry is one of the hardest hit industries with significant layoffs and cutbacks to hours and staff.
+As a result, the Division anticipates that some restaurants will continue to rely upon employees who typically do not deliver food to temporarily provide food delivery services using their own insured personal automobiles or have unnamed drivers drive commercial vehicles.
 The issuance of this Emergency Rule is imperative to continue preserving the public health, safety and welfare of the citizens of Colorado.
-Therefore, compliance with the requirements of § 24-4-103, C.R.S., would be contrary to the public interest.
+Therefore, compliance with the requirements of § 24-4-103, C.R.S., would be contrary to the public interest.~~

-Section 3 Applicability
+Section 3 - Applicability

-To ensure restaurant employees and employees of bars eligible for delivery service are able to continue to work by using their own insured personal automobiles for commercial food delivery during the COVID-19 emergency and through the period of time in which Public Health Order 20-36, or any subsequent order that restricts or limits restaurant occupancy and in-person dining, or on-premise consumption, is in effect, this regulation shall apply to all insurers that issue or renew personal automobile coverage pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.
+~~To ensure restaurant employees and employees of bars eligible for delivery service are able to continue to work by using their own insured personal automobiles for commercial food delivery during the COVID-19 emergency and through the period of time in which Public Health Order 20-36, or any subsequent order that restricts or limits restaurant occupancy and in-person dining, or on-premise consumption, is in effect, this regulation shall apply to all insurers that issue or renew personal automobile coverage pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.~~